Hypervolt Massage Gun Review Singapore

 How long do massage gun batteries last in Singapore's climate?

 Singapore's heat and humidity reduce battery life by 20-30% compared to temperate climates.
-Premium models like the Theragun Pro maintain 2+ years of good performance, while budget units often show significant degradation after 12 months.
+Premium models like the Theragun PRO Plus maintain 2+ years of good performance, while budget units often show significant degradation after 12 months.
 Store in air-conditioned environments when possible, avoid car boots, and never charge to 100% for daily storage.
 Charge to 80% and top up as needed.

 Should I use a massage gun before or after workouts?